 POTs Replacement in 2024 (Read This First)

-POTS line replacement in 2024 is extremely easy when you decide to retire analog connections and put in proper planning.
-Retiring POTS in favor of the next-generation service may feel daunting however with the right execution of design, pricing, governance and cancellation of legacy telephone lines, it can be achieved quickly.
-The decision does not require you necessarily selected a large Tier 1 ISP as there are plenty of smaller tech company offering POTS replacement.
-This is important if you are only swapping out a few analog connections a sing POTS line and feel you need to go into a deep network redesign of your entire voice architecture.
+POTS line replacement in 2024 is extremely easy when you decide to retire analog connections and put in proper planning to upgrade your voice environment.
+When you replace POTS lines in favor of the next-generation service, it may feel daunting.
+However, with the right execution of design, pricing, governance, and cancellation of legacy POTS lines, it can be achieved quickly.
+The decision does not require you to necessarily select a large Tier 1 ISP as there are plenty of smaller tech companies offering POTS replacement services.
+This is important if your project to replace POTS lines only covers a handful of analog connections as you do not need to go into a deep network redesign of your entire voice architecture.
+Organizations can equally take a conservative approach and replace POTS lines slowly, starting with just one to see how the service works.
+This might ease the transition while taking the project seriously even as major news outlets continue to remind us of the impending change.
+Now that POTS lines are going away, this could be a good thing for your business as a POTS replacement option costs significantly less which we will cover in this article or you can download our eBook here.

 There are 3 main reasons why enterprises are swapping out analog POTS lines for a new technology.

-POTS replacement is typically first derived due to the amount of cost per month ISPs charge for a telephone line.
-Even some of the best ISP carriers are now charging upwards of $150 to $200 per analog telephone line.
-You read that correct, the standard dial-tone service which has been in homes and businesses for years is this high per month!
-Previously these services where heavily regulated by the FCC and as such were kept way below $50-$75 per line depending on features (long distance, call waiting, unpublished number etc.).
-By replacing these POTS lines it’s an easy OPEX calculation.
+POTS replacement is typically first derived due to the amount per month ISPs charge for a single telephone line.
+Even some of the best ISP carriers are charging upwards of $150 to $200 per analog telephone line.
+You read that correctly, the standard dial-tone service which has been in homes and businesses for years is this high per month!
+Previously these services were heavily regulated by the FCC and as such were kept way below $45 per line depending on features (long distance, call waiting, unpublished number, etc.).
+When you replace POTS lines it’s an easy OPEX calculation and exercise for your business.

 POTS Line Replacement Savings Calculator: